I. General introduction

 For those aliens who are in H-1 or L-1 status and whose I-140 is not employer-sponsored, i.e., EB-1(a) and EB-2 (NIW), it is advisable to maintain H-1 or L-1 nonimmigrant status during the I-485 pending period so that, even in the event that an I-485 application gets denied, the alien can still lawfully stay in the United States.

-To maintain their H-1 or L-1 status, aliens are suggested to use an H-1 or L-1 visa (obtained through the visa revalidation process or consular process) to reenter into the U.S. after traveling abroad.
-To safeguard their return to the U.S., aliens should apply for Advanced Parole before their departure.
+To maintain their H-1 or L-1 status, aliens are advised to use an H-1 or L-1 visa (obtained through the visa revalidation process or consular process) to re-enter the U.S. after traveling abroad.
+To safeguard their return to the U.S., aliens should apply for and get an Advanced Parole before their departure as a backup.
 Once they are paroled in, aliens need to resume employment with the same employer for whom they had previously been authorized to work as an H-1 or L-1 nonimmigrant.
-Otherwise they will lose their H-1 or L-1 status.
+Otherwise, they will lose their H-1 or L-1 status.

-Aliens are also suggested not to use an EAD to work for a current or new employer, since doing so would make them out of H-1 or L-1 status.
-However, aliens are encouraged to apply for an EAD along with their I-485 application; this enables them to work in the case they are laid off by their current employer and their new employer is unwilling to petition for H-1 or L-1 status for them.
+Aliens are also advised not to use an EAD to work for a current or new employer, since doing so would invalidate their H-1 or L-1 status.
+However, aliens are encouraged to apply for an EAD along with their I-485 application; this enables them to work in the case they are laid-off by their current employer and their new employer is unwilling to petition for H-1 or L-1 status for them.

-As for the portability rule, aliens under this category do not need the benefit contained therein because their I-140s are not employer-sponsored.
-They are free to change employers without being subject to the 180-day time frame and they are still considered to be on their H-1 or L-1 status as long as new H-1 or L-1 petitions are filed by their new employers.
+As for the portability rule, aliens under NIW and EB-1(a) do not need the benefit contained therein because their I-140s are not employer-sponsored.
+They are free to change employers without being subject to the 180-day time frame and they are still considered to be on their H-1 status as long as new H-1 petitions are filed by their new employers.

 2. H-1 or L-1 holders whose I-140 is employer-sponsored